Vouch logovouch

 Config

-The Config section defines the technical parameters for your datasource.
+The Config section defines the technical parameters for your data source.
 Here you'll specify the Start URL (the initial webpage to load), Welcome Message (shown to users before proving begins), and optionally a Host Whitelist (to restrict which domains can be accessed during the proving process):

 Config